lucasscharenbroch/personal-site/content/blog/punching-through-the-board.md

 On the other end of the spectrum, you have people who can break large stacks of boards in single smooth strokes.
 They either think of the boards as fragile, conquerable speed humps, or ignore them entirely, focusing on (and sending each punch towards) the space beyond the boards.
-They either enjoy board-breaking, or they're indifferent.
+They either enjoy board-breaking, or they're indifferent about it.

 Personally, I've frequently seen myself with both mind-sets, often when breaking similar (or even indistinguishable[^indistinguishable]) boards.
-I'm not entirely sure why I ended up in those positions, what triggered them, and to what degree  awareness of this advice would help.
 I've found that there is little space in the middle of the spectrum: most days are either painful grind, or blissful spree.
-The latter is both the most efficient and enjoyable; the feeling resembles that of an addicting video game.
+The latter is the most efficient and enjoyable; the feeling resembles that of an addicting video game.
 The former exemplifies my experience with school.

 [^indistinguishable]: Usually my enthusiasm and ability to "punch through" decays over time for very specific types of board (i.e. very-similar problems grow monotonous), yet the opposite is true for loosely-related boards (I get better at general problem-solving).